 Here’s an interesting video from which I got a lot of these figures.

 Side note: a 1% increase in carbon in soil increases it's water holding capacity in the top 300mm across one hectare by 165,000 litres.
 In other words, the land becomes a lot more drought resistant.

 The closer I look the more the logic of Regenerative Farming is undeniable.
 In fact, one of the world’s largest food companies General Mills agrees and is supporting the move to Regenerative Agriculture.
 Timberland is also getting involved.

 So, what can you do?
 We live in a predominantly capitalistic system where investment follows demand so the solution is simple, we can create demand for regeneratively farmed products by buying them.
 Until regenerative certification becomes more commonplace, buy organic produce (which isn't necessarily regenerative, for example when using tilling which can damage soil biology) and/or grass-fed meat where possible.

 If you’re in the food business, like we are at Chief, source your ingredients from regenerative farmers.
 If you can’t find them yet, focus on organic produce and/or grass-fed meat until you can.

 We already source grass-fed meat and collagen, and are working towards regenerative and organic where possible.
-We’re also looking at supporting Regenerative Farmers through initiatives like Thankful4Farmers.
+We also support Regenerative Farmers through our support of Thankful4Farmers.